-Purchase vehicles raise funds for acquisitions by issuing equity and through borrowings.
+In LBO financing schemes, purchase vehicles incorporated by PE funds raise funds for acquisitions by issuing equity and through borrowings.
 Bonds are rarely used as acquisition financing in Japan.
-Lenders extend term loans for the purchase price and others, revolving loans for working capital and other types of loans, which include capex loans for target companies whose business operations require capital expenditures, and bridge loans for target companies that hold excess cash or other excess assets.
+Lenders extend term loans for the purchase price and others; revolving loans for working capital and other types of loans, which include capex loans for target companies whose business operations require capital expenditures; and bridge loans for target companies that hold excess cash or other excess assets.

 Mezzanine financing, such as subordinated loans and preferred stocks, is considered to fill the gap between the acquisition price and the sum of the sponsor's equity and senior loans.
 In addition, stock options may be issued as an equity kicker to mezzanine financiers.
+In the typical structure, the mezzanine financing is considered on the purchase vehicles' level.
+In some cases, further financing may be considered on the level of holding vehicles, being a parent of a purchase vehicle, for investment in the purchase vehicles.

-Financers providing senior leveraged buyout (LBO) loans include major banks, regional banks, insurance companies and others.
-Mezzanine finance is provided by mezzanine funds managed by independent firms or other asset managers, lease companies, insurance companies and others.
+Financers providing senior LBO loans include major banks, regional banks, insurance companies and others.
+Mezzanine finance is provided by mezzanine funds managed by independent firms or other asset managers, lease companies, insurance companies, banks and others.
 In rare cases, sellers take part in financing, which is called vendor financing.
-Financial institutions, which have become limited partners of sponsor PE funds, may also have a chance to participate in senior or mezzanine financing for buy-out transactions led by such PE funds.
+Financial institutions, which have become limited partners of sponsor PE funds, may also have a chance to participate in senior or mezzanine financing for buyout transactions led by such PE funds.
 The financial terms provided in typical senior LBO loan agreements are 'debt service coverage ratio', 'leverage ratio', 'pricing grid' and 'cash sweep ratio', among others.
 In addition, the balance sheet test and profit-and-loss account test are commonly used in domestic LBO loan transactions.

 Lenders commonly require an extensive range of conditions precedent, representations and warranties, covenants and events of default.
 The general notion on security packages is that, in addition to the shares in the purchase vehicles held by the sponsor PE funds, all the substantial assets owned by the target companies and purchase vehicles are subject to security for the lenders, and that the target companies guarantee to the lenders the payment by the borrowers.
 The actual range of assets subject to security varies for each transaction.
-Last, although certain funds clauses and clean-up periods may have been seen in senior loan agreements for buy-out transactions led by global-based PE funds, these provisions are rarely found in purely domestic LBO loan agreements.
+Last, although 'certain funds' clauses and clean-up periods may have been seen in senior loan agreements for buy-out transactions led by global-based PE funds, these provisions are rarely found in purely domestic LBO loan agreements.

 In light of the recent growth in investors' awareness of sustainability, PE funds now tend to consider sustainable initiatives in target companies.
-In aiming to promote and support sustainable economic growth, Japanese banks have begun utilising sustainability linked loans in M&A finance transactions.
+In aiming to promote and support sustainable economic growth, Japanese banks have begun utilising sustainability-linked loans in M&A finance transactions.
 LBO loans incorporating sustainability elements are expected to increase in the future.

-iii Key terms of recent control transactions
+Key terms of recent control transactions

-Buyouts of private companies
+Key terms: buyouts of private companies